What is a Individual Voluntary Arrangement?

 2. Any calls from creditors’ can be referred to us.

 3. We will work together with you to draft your proposals to creditors’.

-4. Once your proposals have been finalised a meeting of creditors’ will be called.
+4. Once your proposals have been finalised a virtual meeting of creditors’ will be called.

 5. At that meeting it will be necessary for in excess of 75% of the voting creditors’ to approve the proposals for them to be accepted.

-6. In practice, creditors are unlikely to attend the meeting and the voting is done by correspondence.
+6. In practice, creditors are unlikely to request a physical meeting as the voting can be done by correspondence.